 Our directors are elected annually at the Annual Meeting of Stockholders.
 Their respective terms of office continue until the next Annual Meeting of Stockholders and until their successors have been duly elected and qualified in accordance with our Bylaws.
-There are no family relationships among any of our directors, nominees for director, or executive officers.
+There are no family relationships among any of our directors, nominees for director or executive officers.

-Except as otherwise specified or in the case of broker non-votes, each Proxy Card received will be voted for the election of the seven nominees for director named below to serve until the next Annual Meeting of Stockholders and until their successors shall have been duly elected and qualified.
-Each of the nominees named below has been nominated by the Nominating/Corporate Governance Committee and the Board of Directors and has consented to be named a nominee in this Proxy Statement and to serve as a director, if elected.
+Except as otherwise specified or in the case of broker non-votes, each Proxy Card received will be voted for the election of the six nominees for director named below to serve until the next Annual Meeting of Stockholders and until their successors shall have been duly elected and qualified.
+Each of the nominees named below has been nominated by the Nominating/Corporate Governance Committee of the Board of Directors and has consented to be named a nominee in this Proxy Statement and to serve as a director, if elected.
 Should any nominee become unable or unwilling to accept a nomination for election, the persons named in the enclosed Proxy Card will vote for the election of a nominee designated by the Board of Directors or will vote for such lesser number of directors as may be prescribed by the Board of Directors in accordance with our Bylaws.
+Despite the vacancy that will result from six nominees being selected for election at the 2014 Annual Meeting of Stockholders, proxies cannot be voted for a greater number of persons than the number of nominees named in this Proxy Statement and in the enclosed Proxy Card.

-When considering whether directors and nominees have the experience, qualifications, attributes and skills, taken as a whole, to enable the Board of Directors to satisfy its oversight responsibilities effectively in light of the Company's business and structure, the Nominating/Corporate Governance Committee and the Board of Directors focused primarily on the information discussed in each of the nominee's individual biographies set forth below, which contains information regarding the person's service as a director, business experience, and director positions held currently or at any time during the last five years.
+When considering whether directors and nominees have the experience, qualifications, attributes and skills, taken as a whole, to enable the Board of Directors to satisfy its oversight responsibilities effectively in light of the Company's business and structure, the Nominating/Corporate Governance Committee and the Board of Directors focused primarily on the information discussed in each of the nominee's individual biographies set forth below, which contains information regarding the person's service as a director, business experience and director positions held currently or at any time during the last five years.